 We challenge you to extend the human healthspan.

-The Healthy Longevity Global Competition is open to innovators from any background and is available in over 40 countries and territories worldwide through a network of Global Collaborator organizations.
-Competitors may submit ideas related to basic science, medical treatments, commercial products, technologies, social sciences, architectural and community design, or any other field – as long as they are innovative, impactful, and capable of extending health and function later in the lifespan.
+The Healthy Longevity Global Competition is open to innovators from any background and is available in over 50 countries and territories worldwide through a network of Global Collaborator organizations.
+Applicants may submit ideas related to basic science, medical treatments, commercial products, technologies, social sciences, architectural and community design, or any other field – as long as they are bold, new, and innovative ideas to extend health and function as people age.

 The Healthy Longevity Global Competition was founded by the U.S. National Academy of Medicine (NAM).
-The competition will unfold in parallel with the NAM’s Global Roadmap for Healthy Longevity, an international commission that will assess available evidence and recommend strategies for global societies to maintain the health and productivity of aging populations.
+The competition launched in parallel with an international commission assessing available evidence and recommending strategies for global societies to maintain the health and productivity of aging populations.

 Commitment to Share Knowledge

 The Healthy Longevity Global Competition aims to stimulate an entire field by not only rewarding innovative ideas but also sharing those ideas with the world.
-Summaries of all winning ideas will be available on this website starting in Summer 2020.
-Beginning in Summer 2021, Catalyst Award winners will gather at annual public Innovator Summits, where they can share their work with policy makers, researchers, potential investors, and fellow innovators from around the world.
+Summaries of all winning ideas are available on and continue to be added to this website.
+Each fall, beginning in 2021, Catalyst Award winners gather at annual public Global Innovator Summits, where they can share their work with policy makers, researchers, potential investors, and fellow innovators from around the world.